yostlog/documentation-website/_install-and-configure/install-opensearch/docker.md

 FROM opensearchproject/opensearch:latest
 RUN /usr/share/opensearch/bin/opensearch-plugin install --batch <pluginId>
 ```
-For native plugins, you can enter just the ID, for example, `install repository-s3`.
+For native plugins, you can enter the ID, for example, `install repository-s3`.
 For more information about the native plugins, see https://github.com/opensearch-project/OpenSearch/tree/main/plugins.
-For non-native plugins, enter the the full url or zip file name on disk.
+For non-native plugins, enter the full url or zip file name on disk.

 Then run the following commands:
 ```bash